intershop/intershop-pwa/docs/guides/development.md

 This also happens automatically when committing files with the configured pre-commit hooks for Git.
 It is possible to bypass the verification on commit with the Git option `--no-verify`.

+### Clean Working Copy

+You can use `npm run clean` to remove all unversioned files and folders from your local git checkout.
+This command uses `git clean` but preserves your `environment.local.ts`.
+Afterwards a clean `npm install` is performed.

+:warning: All unstaged files will be deleted!

 ## Debugging

 Tips and tools for debugging Angular applications can be found on the Internet.